contact & about

 Anke’s teaching and conducting activities are rooted in her passion for enabling singers of all levels to free their voices.
 At her home in Southwest France she teaches her ‘Vocal Workouts’.
 These small group singing workshops can include singers from beginners to more experienced singers.
 Sessions focus on breath control and the participants become researchers, exploring their bodies and vocal space to produce this often elusive thing called voice.
 This almost scientific exploration at the start of the workshop reduces anxiety and makes it possible for even the least experienced of the group to perform a song for the others.

 Anke speaks four languages and is also a writer for various magazines about life in France.
-She is the author of the books Peking Duck (1999) about the 1997 Peking to Paris Rally and Frisse [Fresh] Start in La Douce France (2017).
+She is the author of the books Peking Duck (1999) about the 1997 Peking to Paris Rally, and two books about her life in France (2017 and 2020).
 She combines her two passions (language and music) in writing about music history, making original connections between past and present.

 Anke’s articles on the history and beauty of Southwest France are published in Dutch magazines.
-Her second book was published recently.
+Her third book was published in 2020.
 Her first book, Peking Duck, about the Peking to Paris Classic Rally, is on sale here.
+Her two books about life in France (in Nederlands) are here.

 To follow Anke on Facebook, click here or find her on Facebook @singsouthwestfrance